ru22-14/the-crown-event-booking/README.md

 - How to create a view for booking form is learned from this tutorial: [Youtube](https://www.youtube.com/watch?v=CVEKe39VFu8)
 - Information about using id and slug in urls.py was taking from here: [Stackoverflow](https://stackoverflow.com/questions/75407762/how-to-display-a-query-on-detailview-in-django)
 - Information about the date display in form is taken from here: [Stackoverflow](https://stackoverflow.com/questions/2771676/django-datetime-issues-default-datetime-now)
+- Information about creating an ER Diagram was taken from here: [Youtube](https://www.youtube.com/watch?v=7Kgmgsjd5Ws)

 ### Content